 It's also an excellent way to introduce yourself to what the greater Aosta Valley has to offer.
-Somewhat less 'traditionally alpine' than La Thuile, some of the trails here still show off Aosta's high alpine character, you'll start to see less trees and more rock as the altitude pushes 3000m at the top.
+Somewhat less 'traditionally alpine' than La Thuile, some of the trails here still show off Aosta's high alpine character, you'll start to see less trees and more rock as the altitude pushes toward 3000m at the top.

-Have a look at the fun we had in summer 2018 here.
+Have a look at a fun day we had in summer 2018 here.

 The Aosta Valley, a vast area of natural beauty, vast mountain ranges and stunning scenery.
 Centered around the city of Aosta, it's about as epic as you can get and stay within the boundaries of civilisation.

 We will be using a shuttle van to do the majority of the hard work for you, though our guides will ask you to put some effort in to access the good stuff!
 This is the very opposite of bike park.
 Out here you are sharing the mountains with everyone and everything.
 A feeling of calmness and respect of nature becomes very apparent when riding here, it's a different kind of fun, it's a feeling that stays with you forever seeing and riding terrain you will never forget.

 Some of the descents here a laughably long, imagine descending more than an entire weekends worth of a UK bike park in one run!